PNDeb/pinenote-debian-image/overlays/greeter/pn_handbook.md

 		* discuss the waveform-switching issues in a general DE environment: recommend to always do a global refresh after switching waveforms, unless you know that your buffer is compatible
+### Usage

+All module parameters are controlled using the sysfs parameters in /sys/module/rockchip_ebc/parameters

+The module parameters can also be set on module load time, for example using the modprobe configuration file:

+	root@pinenote:~# cat /etc/modprobe.d/rockchip_ebc.conf
+	options rockchip_ebc direct_mode=0 auto_refresh=1 split_area_limit=0 panel_reflection=1

+By default they need to be writen to as root, but this can be easily changed via udev rules.

+### Black and White mode

+Activate with

+	echo 1 > /sys/module/rockchip_ebc/parameters/bw_mode

+the threshold value can be set using:

+	echo 7 > /sys/module/rockchip_ebc/parameters/bw_threshold

+7 is the default value, meaning that all pixel values lower than 7 will be cast to 0 (black) and all values larger than, or equal to, 7 will be cast to 15 (white).

+### Auto Refresh

+Enabling automatic global (full screen) refreshes:

+	echo 1 > /sys/module/rockchip_ebc/parameters/auto_refresh

+Global refreshes are triggered based on the area drawing using partial refreshes, in units of total screen area.

+	echo 2 > /sys/module/rockchip_ebc/parameters/refresh_threshold

+therefore will trigger a globlal refresh whenever 2 screen areas where drawn.

+The threshold should be set according to the application used.
+For example, evince and xournalpp really like to redraw the screen very often, so a value of 20 suffices.
+Other require lower numbers.

+The waveform to use for global refreshes can be set via

+	echo 4 > /sys/module/rockchip_ebc/parameters/refresh_waveform

+A value of 4 is the default.

 ### Waveforms